Alachisoft/NCache-Docker/README.md

 NCache is used by hundreds of companies all over the world in mission critical applications.
 See more details about NCache at www.alachisoft.com.

-This repository contains docker files to build docker images for NCache Enterprise Server, NCache Enterprise Client, NCache Community Server and NCache Community Client editions.
+This repository contains docker files to build docker images for NCache Enterprise Server, NCache Enterprise Client, NCache Community Server, NCache Community Client and NCache Open-Source Server editions.
 Official images can be pulled from <a href="https://hub.docker.com/r/alachisoft/ncache/" target="_blank">Docker Hub</a>

 **<span style="color:red">Please Request a FREE 60-Day Trial License Key</span>**